Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: EXPERIMENTAL RESULTS

 \subsection{Passenger Comfort}

 Figure \ref{fig:Comfort} is the overall acceleration for each participant.
 Each bar represents the average of the three different weights.
 The red dotted line represents a limit of $0.315~m/s^2$ recommended by the ISO-2631-1:1997, which must not be exceeded to ensure a comfortable transfer for the patient.
 When comparing the acceleration of the different users, it appears that the unassisted lift is more comfortable than the assisted lift.
-There is a 32\% difference in average between the admittance controller and the unassisted lift.
-There is one principal reason that could explain this gap.
-When using the fifth wheel, all the rotations are made around the pivot axis of the fifth wheel and the passenger is moving around this axis.
-When using the classical lift with only four swivel wheels, the user will tend to turn around the centre of gravity of the passenger because it is easier than making the passenger move, but it will take more space to manoeuvre.
-The amplitude of motion is consequently bigger when using the fifth wheel than when using a simple lift.
-The overall acceleration is therefore deteriorated.
-The passive fifth wheel, the admittance controller and the variable controller have globally the same overall acceleration.
-Depending on the user, one is better than the others, which is due to the correct understanding of the lift in each case.
-The average difference between these three configurations is not large enough, and the trends are not constant between each user (p-value $> 0.1$) to make a clear conclusion about which configuration is the best in terms of comfort.
-However, each controller can be characterised as comfortable because they all have an acceleration under $0.315~m/s^2$.

-Figure \ref{fig:Acc} shows the results for each participant, highlighting that user 6 has exceeded the comfort limit of 0.315 m/s2.
-It was observed during the protocol that this participant was less delicate with the simulated patient than the other users, which had an impact on the overall acceleration.
-Even if the controller is tuned to optimise the comfort of the patient, the overall comfort is greatly influenced by the behaviour of the caregiver handling the lift.
-In this case, the user was manoeuvring the lift roughly, which had a bad impact on the patient’s swing.
-This can be seen as a limitation of using dummies instead of real people as simulated patients.
+There is a 32\% difference in average between the lift with an admittance controller and the unassisted lift.
+One potential explanation is that when using the lift without fifth wheel, the center of rotation tends to be the patient, while it tends to be the fifth wheel when it is present.
+All controllers have an average acceleration below $0.315~m/s^2$ and can be characterized as comfortable.